Last update

 Initiative in legislative matters

-In the legislative system of the Grand Duchy of Luxembourg, either the Chamber of Deputies or the government may propose a bill.
+In the legislative system of the Grand Duchy of Luxembourg, the initiative for a bill may come from the Chamber of Deputies, the government or even the electorate through a reasoned proposal for legislation.

-The government submits the final government bill to the Grand Duke, asking him for authorisation to present it in his name to the Chamber of Deputies.
+The government submits the final government bill to the Chamber of Deputies.

-Nowadays, the government generally tables a government bill in the Chamber of Deputies at the same time as submitting it to the Council of State, or at least at a time when the Council of State's opinion has not yet been received.
-This way of working brings the debate to the public sphere, in particular by enabling interested parties to take a position with respect to the government bill, published in the form of a parliamentary document, right through the period preceding the opinion given by the Council of State and the examination of the government bill in the Chamber.
+The government submits a government bill to the Chamber of Deputies at the same time as it refers the matter to the Council of State.
+One of the effects of this procedure is to open up the debate to the public, allowing interested parties to express their views on the government bill, published in the form of a parliamentary document, throughout the period before the Council of State issues its opinion and the government bill is considered by the Chamber.

-When the Grand Duke has granted the government the requested authorisation, the government bill is generally tabled by the competent minister during a public session.
+The government bill is introduced in the form of a Prime Ministerial Order, whereby the Minister for Relations with Parliament is responsible for submitting it to the Chamber of Deputies and for referring it to the Council of State on behalf of the competent Minister.
 The text of the government bill and its appendices are distributed to the deputies and the President of the Chamber orders the bill to be sent to one or several committees.

 The government is also informed of the parliament bills (proposition de loi) and can assess the opportunity of formulating a position statement.
 This will then be discussed in a parliamentary committee.